arthur360cgf/arthur360cgf/README.md

 - ⚡ Fun fact: ...
 -->
 I'm currently a junior programmer and a CS student at UESPI Parnaíba.
 - 📫 you can reach me: arthurmattei115@gmail.com
-- 🔭 I’m currently working on a IA that forecast power grid outages
-- 🌱 I’m currently learning front and back-end to be a full stack programmer
+- 🌱 I’m currently studing to be a full stack java programmer
-- 🌱 I'm currently learning Spring boot in java
-- 🌱 I'm currently learning about machine learning with python

 <div align="center">
   <a href="https://github.com/arthur360cgf">